nhinhdao/nhinhdao.github.io/_posts/2019-03-19-render_events_with_react_calendar_timeline.markdown

 ![Display single event](https://i.imgur.com/s6h9lqR.png)

-If you wonder about the <DatePicker /> inside modal, please read it [here](https://www.npmjs.com/package/react-datepicker).
+If you wonder about the `<DatePicker />` inside modal, please read it [here](https://www.npmjs.com/package/react-datepicker).
 It is a nice way to render date instead of writing it down as text.

 In ProjectPage, **edit button** will bring them to **EditPage** `Link to={`/editproject/${project.id}`} `.
 I intended to not use the same pattern: `Link to={`/projects/${project.id}/edit`}` because if I used `Link to={`/projects/${project.id}/edit`}`, the **edit page** will be rendered underneath **calendar timeline**, which is really ugly.
 Instead, I want the **edit page** to be rendered alone, not under any parent element.

 ![Edit Page](https://i.imgur.com/pqBrhJn.png)

-However, if users do not want any further action, they can click on **Close button** go back to the page where they already are: **ProjectTimeline**.
+However, if users do not want any further action, they can click on **Close button** to go back to the page where they already were: **ProjectTimeline**.
 Once click, the server will update the url (`to '/projects'`), when the new url no longer matches with the assigned url (`'/projects/:projectID'`), it will be redirected back to **project page** .

-If you still feel unclear on how to use React Calendar Timeline or any of the package I have mentioned above, please check out their examples and my github repository for this [Wetask - Project Management application](https://github.com/nhinhdao/project-management-with-react-redux).
+If you still feel unclear on how to use **React Calendar Timeline** or any of the packages I have mentioned above, please check out their examples and my github repository for this [Wetask - Project Management application](https://github.com/nhinhdao/project-management-with-react-redux).

 I hope you enjoy this touch up.